gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

   - Sentence 3: "The software designed for pet management helps dog owners schedule vet appointments and track their pet's health."

- ■ Cleaning: removing Stop Words and applying Stemming / Lemmatization
+ ■ Cleaning text: removing Stop Words and applying Stemming / Lemmatization

     As a first step we remove non-informative words (Stop Words).
     In the secont step we 'normalize' the words by reducint them to their base forms.